kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 ### What works today
 - Windows-based containers can be created by kubelet, [provided the host OS version matches the container base image](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility)
     - Pod (single or multiple containers per Pod with process isolation).
 There are no notable differences in Pod status fields between Linux and Windows containers
+      - Readiness and Liveness probes
+      - postStart & preStop container lifecycle events
     - Services types NodePort, ClusterIP, LoadBalancer, and ExternalName.
-Service environment variables.
+Service environment variables and headless services work.
     - Workload controllers ReplicaSet, ReplicationController, Deployments, StatefulSets, DaemonSet, Job, CronJob
+    - Scheduler preemption
     - ConfigMap, Secrets: as environment variables or volumes (Volume subpath does not work)
     - Resource limits
     - Pod & container metrics
     - KubeCtl Exec
-    - Readiness and Liveness probes
     - Volumes can be shared between containers in a Pod
     - EmptyDir
 - Windows Server 2019 is the only Windows operating system we will support at GA timeframe.
 Note above that the host operating system version and the container base image need to match.
 This is a Windows limitation we cannot overcome.